Chickens are one of the most abused animals on the planet

 These animals are only 40 days old when they’re slaughtered and consumed – still just babies, not that you’d know it to look at them.

 And the houses in which these giants are reared add insult to injury.
+Factory farm conditions for these animals are extremely poor.
 The barren sheds are stuffed full of chickens and provide little to keep these naturally curious, playful animals from abject boredom.

 Rest is a constant challenge, as most sheds don’t provide more than four hours of ‘darkness’ at a time.
 And for most of the time, the chickens are bathed in harsh artificial light and crammed in alongside tens or even hundreds of thousands of other chickens.